DragonBlame/tpf-dragons-edition/WABBAJACK.md

   - _Argonian Weight Slider Affected Tails_ and _FVAR - Weight Slider Affected Tails Patch_ in TPF's _Appearance_ section, because they both conflict with a mod in our _Appearance_ section called _Equipable Beast Tails - HDT SMP (Physics)_.
   - _Classic Sprinting Redone_ in TPF's _Controls & Camera_ section, because I hate the old times function of holding down the button for sprinting.
 Special Edition's way of making sprinting toggable is much better (but if you somehow don't like it, feel free to enable the mod).

 Finally we are ready to open and finish configuring the game.
 Above the load order (in the right pane), you can see the executables drop-down.
-Very likely _The Phoenix Flavour - Dragon's Edition_ was already selected here, so you can start the game by clicking _RUN_.
-You don't need to do anything else anymore - just plug in and play after setting everything up in the game.
+Very likely _The Phoenix Flavour - Dragon's Edition_ was already selected here, so you can start the game by clicking _Run_.
 Now you should continue with the [_Configurations_](DOCUMENTATION.md#configurations) section of the documentation.

 I hope everything was easy to understand at this point! :)